Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 ++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.
 ```

 Don't panic!
-We can break the instructions down rather easily.
-Trust that this outputs Hello World (with a new line) and
+For now, we'll just trust that this is the Hello World program, we'll implement the instructions and see
-let's see if we can make it do that.
+what happens when we run it.

 We're going to use two macros.
 First let's create a macro that initialises the program.